-6. C Aeolian – This scale is built by starting on the 6th degree of C Major.
-This is can also be called the natural minor scale we looked at earlier.
+6. C Aeolian – This scale is built by starting on the 6th degree of the C Major scale (also known as the natural minor scale).

 7. C Locrian – This scale is built by starting on the 7th degree of Db Major.